 Medicare.
 For which benefits are payable under Medicare Parts A and/or B, or would have been payable if you had applied for Parts A and/or B, except as listed in this booklet or as required by federal law, as described in the section titled "BENEFITS FOR MEDICARE ELIGIBLE MEMBERS: Coordinating Benefits With Medicare".
-If you do not enroll in Medicare Part B, benefits will be calculated as if you had enrolled.
-You should sign up for Medicare Part B as soon as possible to avoid large out of pocket costs.
+If you do not enroll in Medicare Part B when you are eligible, you may have large out-of-pocket costs.
+Please refer to Medicare.gov for more details on when you should enroll and when you are allowed to delay enrollment without penalties.